Skip to main content

 Testosterone a Metabolic Architect

-Testosterone is a primary regulator of in both men and women, although its concentrations differ significantly.
+Testosterone is a primary regulator of body composition in both men and women, although its concentrations differ significantly.
 It directly influences muscle protein synthesis, the process by which the body builds and repairs muscle tissue.
 It also plays a role in promoting the utilization of fat for energy and maintaining insulin sensitivity.
 A decline in testosterone can therefore lead to a simultaneous loss of muscle and an accumulation of visceral fat, the metabolically disruptive fat that surrounds the abdominal organs.

 Growth Hormone a Catalyst for Renewal